Oak Street Health: History

-Recognition

-Oak street co-founder, Mike Pykosz was listed among List of 300 people transforming business in 2020 by Business Insider, as well as among 100 Most Influential People in Healthcare by Modern Healthcare.

-In 2020, Oak Street was listed among 8 primary care companies building a new future for medicine during the pandemic, by Business Insider.
+In September 2024, the company paid $60 million to settle a lawsuit for violating the federal Anti-Kickback Statute.

 Operations

-Oak Street Health head office is based in Chicago, Illinios.
+Oak Street Health head office is based in Chicago, Illinois.
 It began operating in 2012.
 By January 2020, it had expanded to 50 centers in eight states.
-By October 2021, there were more than 100 centers in 18 states; by February 2023, that had increased to more than 160 centers in 21 states.
+By October 2021, there were more than 100 centers in 18 states.

+In 2024, Oak Street Health has expanded to over 170 centers nationwide.